ppazos/cabolabs-ehrserver/README.md

 ## Support the project!

-One way of supporting this project and our vision for building a completely open platform for health information systems, it through community donations.
+One way of supporting this project and our vision for building a completely open e-health platform, is through community donations.
-This will be used to pay for servers and development tools we use, also to maintain the website updated and be able to create new guides, and keep all open.
+This is used for servers, dev tools, pay for dev time, maintain the website, updated documentation and guides.

 * [10 USD](https://www.paypal.me/cabolabs/10)
 * [20 USD](https://www.paypal.me/cabolabs/20)